taojy123/KeymouseGo/readme/README.English.md

 8. Due to the limitation of execution speed, the running speed cannot be set too high.

-In some system environment, there may be circunstances that the mouse events cannot be fully recorded.
+In some system environment, there may be circumstances that the mouse events cannot be fully recorded.
 To settle this, you can run this program as administrator.

 ## Grammar of scripts
 > Assume that the resolution of screen is `1920 * 1080`